haibeey/doclite/README.md

 # Doclite
-#### Doclite is a light-weight document base database libary much like how SQLite is for MySQL so is how doclite is to MongoDB.
+#### Doclite is a light-weight document base database libary much like how SQLite is for SQL so is how doclite is to NoSQL.

-#### Doclite provide a nice and simple Api for various programming languages which include golang, python, java, kotlin and javascript to persist document base data types/structures on disks.
+#### Doclite provide a nice and simple Api to persist document base data types/structures on disks.

 #### Code Samples
 ##### A Golang example below have a look at the example folder for other languages